Last update: Sep 20, 2023 07:28 a.m. EDT

 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Federal law requires that you provide your Massachusetts driver's license number to register to vote.
-If you do not have a current and valid Massachusetts driver's license, you must provide the last four digits of your Social Security number.
-If you have neither, you must write "NONE" in the box and a unique identifying number will be assigned to you.
+- Box 6 - ID Number: You must list your valid Maine driver's license number.
+If you don't have a valid Maine driver's license, then you must provide the last four digits of your Social Security number.
+Voters who don't have either of these forms of ID must write "NONE" in this space.

-- Box 7 - Choice of Party: Massachusetts does NOT require that you register with a party to participate in partisan primary elections.
+- Box 7 - Choice of Party: Maine requires that you register with a party to participate in partisan primary elections.
+You should register with the party whose primary you would like to vote in.
+However some parties allow unaffiliated voters to participate in their primary elections.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.